mnako/letters/README.md

 > [!TIP]
 > The `letters.ParseEmail()` and `letters.ParseEmailHeaders()` helpers
-> exist for developers' convenience and are a good entrypoint to get started
+> exist for developers’ convenience and are a good entrypoint to get started
 > quickly.
 However, if you find yourself in need of customising the parser to,
 > i.a. parse non-compliant headers or conditionally parse only some parts of the
 > email, we recommend following the [Advanced Usage](#advanced-usage) section